dorian8x/ScrapeSquad-Wasteless/docs/environment_variables.md

   This is the URL that describes the location of the mongodb database, also known as a _connection string_.
-The default value is `mongodb://0.0.0.0/acebook`.
+The default value is `mongodb://0.0.0.0/scrapesquad`.
 It consists of three parts:

   - `mongodb://` is the _protocol_ of the url, similar to `http://` for http requests.
   - `0.0.0.0` is the _host ip_.
 All 0s means localhost, your local machine.
-  - `acebook` is the database name
+  - `scrapesquad` is the database name

   You might change this environment variable if you were using a cloud database to store your data, such as MongoDB Atlas, instead of a local mongodb